catlinman/neko-config-origin/skin/README.md

 ## Additional information ##

-Nekobeat, MonoNeko and the Hivecom Teamspeak skin have their own readme files in their given folders.
+HexCat, Nekobeat, MonoNeko and the Hivecom Teamspeak skin have their own readme files in their given folders.

 **Subneko installation**